 Okasaki describes how to make a random-access list using skew numbers with increments and decrements allowed.
 We create a bag structure (no random-access) with skew numbers with arbitrary sized appends and deletes.
 Note that we can convert an array of size $x$ to a complete binary tree and back in $O(x)$ work and $O(\log x)$ \depth{} \cite{jaja1992parallel}.

 To each node of the linked list representation of the skew number, we add a pointer to a complete binary tree and to the leftmost child of this tree.

-\myparagraph{Peek} To peek from a skew bag, we sequential prefix sum to see the appropriate number of vertices.
-For all of the vertices except the largest one, we write out the elements into an array with the appropriate offset.
-For the largest vertex, it is possible that the associated tree is much larger than the peek value.
+\myparagraph{Peek} To peek from a skew bag, we sequentially prefix sum to see the appropriate number of elements.
+For all of the numbers except the largest one, we write out the elements into an array with the appropriate offset.
+For the largest number, it is possible that the associated tree is much larger than the peek value.
 Thus, we walk up the left spine of this final tree until finding a subtree sufficiently large.
 Then, we write out this subtree to an array.

-Note that walking up the spine will take at most $O(\log x)$ time for a peek of size $x$ because we stop once we exceed the peek value, so this step is sufficiently inexpensive.
+Note that walking up the spine will take at most $O(\log x)$ time for a peek of size $x$ because we stop once we exceed the peek value, so this step is within our time bounds.

 \myparagraph{Append, Initial} To insert to a skew bag (or during skewInit), to increment, one grabs an element from the batch and makes it the parent of two existing binary trees in the linked list.
 The leftmost pointer is set to be the leftmost pointer of the left child of the root.
 To insert a value $2^{i}-1$, this many elements are taken from the input array and formed into an independent complete binary tree, then inserted with the new bit.
 A flag is kept during the recursion to determine which node is the leftmost leaf.